 National Gallery of Ireland

-The National Gallery of Ireland is a small museum with absolutely stunning masterpieces.
+is a small museum with absolutely stunning masterpieces.
 The most important piece is called the “Kiss of Judas” by Caravaggio.
 Caravaggio is certainly one of the most interesting artists from all his past predecessors including Leonardo and Michelangelo, and among his contemporaries like; El Greco and Reuben’s.

 He depicted himself with a lantern in his hand, and with undisguised curiosity (not sympathy, no compassion, but namely curiosity) looks at the most dramatic story of betrayal, it is clear and understandable and easily understood.
 The gallery is located in a modern building in the city center.
 The 4 floor building has sectioned halls that are dedicated to the art of Ireland, Europe and love for sculpture.
 European art is represented with a great interest on classicism.
 You can walk around the entire museum in less than half an hour.
 Don’t miss the gift shop on the ground floor because there are many interesting books, office, reproductions, documents, articles and small souvenirs you can give as gifts to friends back home.

 The exhibitions change and you can always find an old venerable painter / interior.
 Overall, it is instructive and thanks to the audio guides, visitors can learn more about the pictures and the story behind it.
 Another plus, the museum is free but a donation must be dropped into the container near the entrance gate.

 is one of the oldest zoos in Europe (founded in 1830).
 It is located in a wonderful park called “Phoenix”, which in itself is very interesting.
 If you have time and the weather is suitable, choose to visit at noon when the feeding time is done for some animals.
 In winter, it only works up to 16 hours.
 The zoo is large and there are lots of different animals that live as if in natural conditions close to their habitat.